As a Christian community, we are committed to the life of Christ and the Church through our service to the greater community.

 “I prefer a Church which is bruised, hurting and dirty because it has been out on the streets, rather than a Church which is unhealthy from being confined and from clinging to its own security.”
 Joy of the Gospel, Pope Francis #49

-Coming Soon!
-As a Parish community we will soon be serving “Fellowship” coffee.
-This coffee is a Free Trade, Organic blend coffee that is made available to us through a partnership of Catholic Relief Services Ethical Trade ministry.
+As a Parish community we are serving “Fellowship” coffee.
+This coffee is a Free Trade, organic blend coffee that is made available to us through a partnership of Catholic Relief Services Ethical Trade ministry.
 We hope you will take the time to appreciate the coffee and know that the purchase of the coffee helps insure fair and safe conditions for those who grow, harvest and roast it.
 If you would like more information about this change, please ask at the Hospitality table.

 St. Vincent de Paul Women’s Shelter is in need of gently used infant and children’s clothes.
 Donations can be dropped off directly at the center at 2272 San Pablo Ave.
 For more information please call (510) 877-9256.

 We continue to collect items for our “Bedrolls for the Homeless”.
 Our greatest need is for ready to eat foods – Granola bars, individual serving size items, small waters, etc. We also need these items: 2.
 Hygiene items-Razors, combs, individual tissue packs, travel size soap, shampoo, etc 3.
 Accessories-Socks, gloves, beanies, scarves.
 These will be assembled and distributed to the homeless as well as people who are being released from jail.
-Please join us this upcoming weekend, July 23rd after the 8 am and 10:30 am Mass to help with the assembly.
 To continue our ongoing commitment to our planet and home, we have purchased biodegradable resalable bags to contain the items in the roll.

 If you have any questions please contact Karen at kglen.staugustineMC@gmail.com